AgoraDoc/agora-style-guide/_content/language-and-grammar.md

 Abbreviations are a shortened version of a word used to represent the whole.
 Examples include "s" for "seconds" or "approx." for "approximately."

 As a general rule, only use abbreviations in technical documentation for units of measure, and then only when they are joined with a number.
 For example, "15 s" is acceptable, but "The interval is measured in s." is not.
 Do not use a period after an abbreviated unit of measure.
-For more information, see Units of Measure. //TODO William Insert link.
+For more information, see Units of Measure.

 In most other cases (such as "approx."), spell out the word.
 The only obvious exceptions are "Ltd." or "Inc." in a company's name.